OldShatterham/DIODER-Controller/README.md

 Available commands are:
 	help									-	Prints out a list of all commands
 	debugMode								-	Enables debug mode which provides dev info over serial
-	setColor([INT],[INT],[INT])				-	Sets the pin output color (values reaching from 0 to 255)
+	toggleSelfChanging						-	Toggles the 'selfChangingEnabled' flag which, if disabled, pauses the current self changing effect setColor([INT],[INT],[INT])				-	Sets the pin output color (values reaching from 0 to 255)
 	setSEffect([STRING],[INT],[DOUBLE])		-	Sets the current self-changing effect, max timestamp and speed